 How will my donation help children?

-By donating to support UNICEF’s emergency work, you can help us reach the world’s most vulnerable children and their communities.
+When you donate to support UNICEF’s emergency work, you can help us reach the world’s most vulnerable children and their communities.

 - 82¢last year, 82 cents of every dollar donated went to our emergency response work in the field and helped us to be there for children before, during and after emergencies around the world.